-On June 1st this year, myself and Janet Miller, my wife and Growing Dome guru arrived in New Stu to help the town erect a 33′ diameter Growing Dome near the newly completed ” Chief ” Ivan Blunka school.
+On June 1st, 2010, myself and Janet Miller, my wife and Growing Dome guru, arrived in New Stu to help the town erect a 33′ diameter Growing Dome Greenhouse near the newly completed ” Chief ” Ivan Blunka school in Alaska.
 The site, a knoll above and at the edge of this Yupik village of 500 folks with backgrounds from “Charlie-man”, a Samoan to descendants of traditional Alaskan residents, is a great place to start a journey.